MicrosoftDocs/azure-management-docs/articles/copilot/aishell-overview.md

 author: sdwheeler
 ---

-# Copilot in Azure is now available directly in the CLI
+# Use Microsoft Copilot in Azure with AI Shell

 AI Shell introduced a seamless way to access Copilot in Azure directly from your command-line interface (CLI).
 This enhancement allows developers, administrators, and DevOps teams to generate